Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Beating the Lancaster-Betz model

 \subsection{Objective and outcomes}

 Our goal here is to find the ratio of power extracted from a wind-field to the power in an undisturbed wind-field the same cross-section as the harvester.
-One might suspect that by removing the constraints of Betz model that perhaps the answer will degenerate to the trivial, such as having a complex dependence on the now variable internal velocity.
-Or one might fear that the new ideal harvester will have infeasible properties like infinite expansion of the wind at its best operating point, or require infinite length in the harvester.
-In fact we shall see there is a higher but finite limit, there is no required length, and that the finite expansion is far less than the Betz harvester requires, and, surprisingly, it is independent of the internal velocity trajectory.
-Our ultimate results are summarized in Figure \ref{fig:keyresult}.
+One might suspect that by removing the constraints of Betz model that perhaps the answer will degenerate to having an complex dependence on the now-variable internal velocity.
+Or one might fear that the new ideal harvester will have infeasible properties like infinite expansion of the wind at its best operating point, or be optimal only at an infinite length in the harvester.
+In fact we shall see there is a higher but finite limit, there is no required length, and that the downwind expansion is finite and far less than the Betz harvester requires, and, surprisingly, it is independent of the internal velocity trajectory.
+Our ultimate power curve results are summarized in Figure \ref{fig:keyresult}.